Azure/azure-sdk-for-js/sdk/eventgrid/eventgrid-namespaces/README.md

 npm install @azure/eventgrid-namespaces
 ```

-### Create and authenticate a `EventGridNamespacesClient`
+### Create and authenticate a clients

 To create a client object to access the Event Grid Namespaces API, you will need the `endpoint` of your Event Grid topic and a `credential`.
-The Event Grid client can use an Access Key.
+The Event Grid Namespaces clients can use an Access Key.

 You can find the endpoint for your Event Grid topic either in the [Azure Portal][azure_portal] or by using the [Azure CLI][azure_cli] snippet below: